-OTS provides classroom technology planning and design services and manages smart classroom renovation and renewal services provided by contractors.
-The Virtual Tour link above includes pictures and information on over 400 smart classrooms on campus.
+OTS provides classroom technology planning and design services and manages classroom renovation and renewal services provided by contractors.
+The Virtual Tour link above includes pictures and information on over 400 classrooms on campus.

 Classroom Technology Support